jstop/Container-Orchestration-Foundation-Blueprint/README.md

 # Container-Orchestration-Foundation-Blueprint
-The Container Orchestration Foundation Blueprint is an [AWS CDK](https://aws.amazon.com/cdk/) application that is designed to set up an EKS cluster, including all of the underlying resources, along with AWS CodePipeline and CodeBuild to create the container images.
+The Container Orchestration Foundation Blueprint is an [AWS CDK](https://aws.amazon.com/cdk/) application that is designed to set up an EKS cluster, including all of the underlying resources, along with AWS CodePipeline, CodeBuild, and ECR to create and host the container images.
 The cluster is created with the CDK's [EKS Blueprint](https://aws-quickstart.github.io/cdk-eks-blueprints/getting-started/), which follows the AWS best practices for managing EKS.
 In order to deploy the container images to the EKS cluster, we utilize [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).
 A React frontend and Java Spring backend that utilizes RDS MySQL are provided, along with [helm charts](https://helm.sh) for each.
 Together, the frontend, backend, and database comprise a three-tier archicture polling application.
 The app is meant to be hosted at `https://polling.yourdomain.com`, where `yourdomain.com` is the hosted zone name of your hosted zone.

 ![image](/Container_Orchestration.drawio.png)

 ## Prerequisites
+1. [Homebrew](https://brew.sh) installed on your local machine (tested with MacOS)
 1. A GitHub repository with an SSH Key Pair
 1. An AWS Account
 1. A Route53 hosted zone registered in the AWS account.
 See [Registering and managing domains using Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar.html) in the AWS Developer Guide for details.
 The following records must be available: `polling`, `polling-api`, `argo`.